PanosK92/SpartanEngine/contributing.md

 # Why do it
-For self-driven elevation: The true essence of growth lies in pushing the envelope beyond what your employer or a typical 9-to-5 job expects of you.
-It's about venturing into territories where your curiosity leads, not just where job descriptions box you in.
-By taking this initiative, you unlock a higher level of knowledge and open doors to opportunities that otherwise remain hidden.
-This isn't just about meeting expectations, it's about exceeding them and, in the process, discovering your true potential.
-In Spartan, you have the liberty to explore, experiment, and excel.
-How far you want to leverage this opportunity for personal and professional growth is entirely up to you, I only provide the platform.
+The goal is to see you evolve beyond the version of yourself who initially started contributing here.
+By engaging with this project, you can gain knowledge, forge connections, or even secure job opportunities (Discord).
-Make the most of it, and see how far beyond the horizon you can go.
+This platform offers you the freedom to explore, experiment, and excel.
+Make the most of it and see how far you can go.

 # How to do it
 - Starting small: If it's your first time contributing, pick a small task and go through the process of cloning, working, and submitting.
 This will give you an idea of the workflow, the scale of the project, and maybe even how to have fun while doing it.